 |California King||72" x 84"||10"||85 lbs.||$1,149|

 The Nolah Original offers better motion isolation than many of its all-polyfoam counterparts.
 Polyfoam has adaptive qualities but it is also more responsive than memory foam, resulting in more bounciness on the surface.
-The AirFoam used in the Nolah Original has a fairly plush feel, allowing the material to absorb movement from sleepers and prevent motion from transferring across the surface of the mattress.
+The AirFoam used in the Nolah Original has a fairly plush feel, allowing the material to absorb movement from sleepers and prevent more motion from transferring across the surface of the mattress.

 Additionally, the Nolah Original is completely silent when bearing weight.
-You won’t need to worry about squeaks, creaks, and other noises when your partner changes positions or gets in and out of bed during the night.
+You won’t need to worry about squeaks, creaks, or other noises when your partner changes positions or gets in and out of bed during the night.

 Side sleepers, in particular, can benefit from the Nolah Original.
 People who use this position often feel pressure due to poor spinal alignment brought on by a lack of support to the shoulders and hips.
 The AirFoam cushions these areas to promote alignment and alleviate pressure for side sleepers, as well as people who weigh up to 230 pounds.